 YOUNG ARTISTS COMPETITION

-The Jefferson Symphony Orchestra Young Artists Competition (JSO*YAC) returned for its 63nd year.
-Each season, JSO*YAC attracts rising musicians to Colorado for a live-audition competition and performance opportunities.
-This year, the contest welcomes pianists, ages 23 and younger, from national and international music institutions.
-The JSO*YAC live-finals takes place at Colorado Christian University in Lakewood, Colo. on January 2023.
-The top finalist of JSO*YAC performs their winning repertoire with Jefferson Symphony Orchestra in April 2023 in Golden, Colo. and receives $5000 in cash prizes.
+The Jefferson Symphony Orchestra Young Artists Competition (JSO*YAC) returns for its 63nd year.
+Each competition cycle, JSO*YAC attracts rising musicians to Colorado for a live-audition and performance opportunities.
+This year, the contest welcomes classical pianists ages 23 and younger, from national and international music institutions.
+The JSO*YAC live-finals takes place at Colorado Christian University in Lakewood, Colo. on January 14, 2023.
+The top finalist of JSO*YAC performs their winning concerto repertoire with Jefferson Symphony Orchestra in April 2023 in Golden, Colo. and receives $5000 in cash prizes.

 Ji Eun Park, 22, attended Yewon Music School in Seoul, South Korea.
 Recently, she finished her Bachelor and Master's studies from the Julliard school in an accelerated program.
 She is currently pursuing her Artists Diploma from the Royal College of Music in London.

 She performed her winning repertoire, William Walton's Viola Concerto, with Jefferson Symphony and guest conductor Arturo Gonzalez at our annual Young Artists concert — March 27, 2022 at the Green Center in Golden.

 Previous Winners of JSO*YAC

 Each year the instrumental focus changes: JSO*YAC '23 for pianists performing concerto repertoire or similar works; and JSO*YAC'24 for brass, woodwind and percussion.
 Jefferson Symphony invites you to contact email@example.com for any further inquiries and we will continue to post updates on this page.